skip to Main Content

 UP College of Pharmacy RSA Committee

-The UP College of Pharmacy has constituted the Return Service Agreement (RSA) Committee and is headed by the College Secretary.
-The committee is responsible for coordinating all updates and proceedings regarding the implementation of RSA to the students and for the monitoring of its graduates.
+The UP College of Pharmacy has constituted the Return Service Agreement (RSA) Committee, who is responsible for coordinating all updates and proceedings regarding the implementation of RSA to the students and for the monitoring of its graduates.
 Any student or graduate covered under RSA may approach the committee regarding any concerns related to the program.

 E-mail: mmgutierrez2@up.edu.ph